 Highlights of Solar and Geomagnetic Activity

-Solar activity was at very low to low levels.
-Numerous weak to
+Solar activity was at low to high levels throughout the period.

 No proton events were observed at geosynchronous orbit.

 The greater than 2 MeV electron flux at geosynchronous orbit was at